replicatedhq/troubleshoot.sh/content/reference/collectors/copy.md

 ### /copy/\<namespace\>/\<pod-name\>/\<path\>

-This will contain the pod output (up to 10000 lines).
+This will contain the output file.